11 Famous Funeral Paintings of Western Art

 Percy Bysshe Shelley, the famous Romantic poet, drowned in 1822 when his yacht was wrecked by a storm in the Gulf of Spezzia, Italy.
-His body was cremated and his remains later buried at the Protestant cemetery in Rome.
-Fournier’s painting shows the funeral pyre surrounded by three of the dead poet’s closest friends, from left the author and adventurer, Trelawney, Leigh Hunt and Shelley’s fellow poet, Lord Byron.
-Trelawney described the event in ‘Recollections of the Last Days of Shelley and Byron’.
+His body was cremated and his remains were later buried at the Protestant cemetery in Rome.
+Fournier’s painting shows the funeral pyre surrounded by three of the dead poet’s closest friends, from left the author and adventurer, Trelawney, Leigh Hunt, and Shelley’s fellow poet, Lord Byron.
+Trelawney described the event in “Recollections of the Last Days of Shelley and Byron.”

-It was the hot August day but Fournier chose to ignore this aspect of the description, depicting the weather conditions as grey and cold in order to accentuate the sombre and dramatic mood of the painting.
-Shelley looks like an ancient heroe, a Greek warrior who died in glorious circumstances (certainly not drowned during a storm).
+It was a hot August day, but Fournier chose to ignore this aspect of the description, depicting the weather conditions as grey and cold in order to accentuate the somber and dramatic mood of the painting.
+Shelley looks like an ancient hero, a Greek warrior who died in glorious circumstances (certainly not drowned during a storm).

 6. Anne-Louis Girodet-Trioson, The Funeral of Atala

 Presented at the Salon of 1808, the painting is evidence of the renewal of religion in France.
-The novel Atala or the love of two savages in the wilderness written by Chateaubriand was set in the America of the 17th century.
-Atala is a tragic story of a young Christian metisse who falls madly in love with Chactas, an ‘Indian’ whom she has saved from a death sentence.
+The novel Atala or the love of two savages in the wilderness written by Chateaubriand was set in America in the 17th century.
+Atala is a tragic story of a young Christian girl who falls madly in love with Chactas, an Indigenous man whom she has saved from a death sentence.
 Trapped by the vow made to her mother to dedicate herself to religion, Atala chooses suicide in order to avoid succumbing to her passion, despite Chactas’ willingness to convert in order to marry her.

 7. Edouard Manet, The Funeral

-Edward Okuń, today a bit forgotten, during his lifetime was considered one of the greatest individualists among Polish artists active at the turn of the 19th and 20th century.
-He was inspired by the Italian Renaissance art, the English pre-Raphaelite brotherhood and the Secession.
-In this extremely symbolic composition we see a violin, the only material trace of the presence of a dead violinist who played it.
-The funeral procession consists of four female figures in black veils – the personification of the strings on which he played.
+Edward Okuń, today a bit forgotten by the general public, during his lifetime was considered one of the greatest individualists among Polish artists active at the turn of the 19th and 20th centuries.
+He was inspired by Italian Renaissance art, the English Pre-Raphaelite brotherhood, and the Secession.
+In this extremely symbolic composition, we see a violin, the only material trace of the presence of a dead violinist who played it.
+The funeral procession consists of four female figures in black veils: the personification of the strings on which he played.

 I saw before me the bier, covered with red carnations, wavering dangerously on the shoulders of the pallbearers.
 I saw the horses becoming restive, and clubs and lances clashing, so that it seemed to me that at any moment the corpse would fall to the ground and be trampled by the horses…

-On this painting we see a funeral procession in a modern urban city, populated by twisted and grotesque attendants.
-It is dedicated to the German psychiatrist and avant-garde writer Oskar Panizza, noted for his play Liebeskonzil, which draws on the first historically documented outbreak of syphilis.
-Although Panizza’s works, in which he rejected all militarism and religious authority, were deemed blasphemous by both the Church and government of Emperor Wilhelm II, they were later admired by Grosz and other intellectuals of his generation.
+In this painting, we see a funeral procession in a modern urban city, populated by twisted and grotesque attendants.
+It is dedicated to the German psychiatrist and avant-garde writer, Oskar Panizza, noted for his play Liebeskonzil, which draws on the first historically documented outbreak of syphilis.
+Although Panizza’s works, in which he rejected all militarism and religious authority, were deemed blasphemous by both the Church and the government of Emperor Wilhelm II, they were later admired by George Grosz and other intellectuals of his generation.

 Grosz himself said about this work:

-12. Francisco Goya y Lucientes, The Funeral of the Sardine
+11. Francisco Goya, The Funeral of the Sardine

-This painting represents a mask festival called the ‘Burial of the Sardine’, a popular Spanish festivity marking the end of Carnival and beginning of Lent, which still takes place in some parts of the country.
-Masked and disguised, the revellers are seen dancing their way to the banks of the Manzanares, where a ceremonial sardine will be buried.
-Goya does not illustrate the fish in the painting, nor the large effigy made of straw called ‘pelele’ from which the fish hangs down; in the center we rather see the disturbingly grinning face of the “King of the Carnival”.
+This painting represents a mask festival called the “Burial of the Sardine,” a popular Spanish festivity marking the end of Carnival and the beginning of Lent, which still takes place in some parts of the country.
+Masked and disguised, the revelers are seen dancing their way to the banks of the Manzanares, where a ceremonial sardine will be buried.
+Goya does not illustrate the fish in the painting, nor the large effigy made of straw called pelele from which the fish hangs down; in the center, we rather see the disturbingly grinning face of the “King of the Carnival”.